gundasaijayanth/Employibility-Analytics-App/README.md

 ## 📩 Contact

-For any clarifications or issues, please contact: `examplegundasaijayanth@gmail.com`
+For any clarifications or issues, please contact:gundasaijayanth@gmail.com